String Quartets, Op. 20 (Haydn): Assessment by music historians

 When Haydn published his opus 33 quartets, ten years after the opus 20, he wrote that they were composed in "an entirely new and particular manner".
 But, if the opus 33 was the culmination of a process, opus 20 was the proving ground.
 In this set of quartets, Haydn defined the nature of the string quartet – the special interplay of instruments that Goethe called "four rational people conversing".
 Many of the compositional techniques used by composers of string quartets to the present day were tried out and perfected in these works.

 "This cannot be overstated", writes Ron Drummond; "the six string quartets of Opus 20 are as important in the history of music, and had as radically a transforming effect on the very field of musical possibility itself, as Beethoven's Third Symphony would 33 years later".
 And Sir Donald Tovey writes of the quartets, "Every page of the six quartets of Op.
 20 is of historic and aesthetic importance... there is perhaps no single or sextuple opus in the history of instrumental music which has achieved so much".

 The musicologist Roger Hickman has demurred from this consensus view.
-He notes a change in string quartet writing towards the end of the 1760s, featuring chatacteristics which are to day thought of as essential to the genre - scoring for two violins, viola and cello, solo passages, and absence of actual or potential basso continuo accompaniment.
+He notes a change in string quartet writing towards the end of the 1760s, featuring characteristics which are to day thought of as essential to the genre - scoring for two violins, viola and cello, solo passages, and absence of actual or potential basso continuo accompaniment.
 Noting that at this time other composers were writing works conforming to these 'modern' criteria, and that Haydn's earlier quartets did not meet them, he suggests that "one casualty [of such a perspective] is the notion that Haydn "invented" the string quartet...Although he may still be considered the "father" of the "Classical" string quartet, he is not the creator of the string quartet genre itself...This old and otiose myth not only misrepresents the achievements of other excellent composers, but also distorts the character and qualities of Haydn's opp.
 1, 2 and 9".

 The musicologist Cliff Eisen contextualizes the op.
 20 quartets as follows: "Haydn's quartets of the late 1760s and early 1770s [opp.
 9, 17 and 20] are high points in the early history of the quartet.
-Characterized by a wide range of textures, frequent assymetries and theatrical gestures...these quartets established the genre's four-movement form, its larger dimensions, and ...its greater aesthetic pretensions and expressive range."
+Characterized by a wide range of textures, frequent asymmetries and theatrical gestures...these quartets established the genre's four-movement form, its larger dimensions, and ...its greater aesthetic pretensions and expressive range."

 Some of the innovations of Haydn's op.
 20 quartets, as stated by Tovey and others, are as follows: